ubilabs/google-maps-react-hooks/examples/geocoding-service/README.md

-# `useGeocoder` Hook Setup Example
+# `useGeocodingService` Hook Setup Example

-This is an example setup to show the usage of the **useGeocoder hook** with the Google Maps React Hooks library.
+This is an example setup to show the usage of the **useGeocodingService hook** with the Google Maps React Hooks library.

 ## Instructions